markoenix/indicator-kdeconnect/README.md

 Installation
 -------
-- Arch Linux\n
+- Arch Linux
  There is a package available in the AUR (https://aur.archlinux.org/packages/indicator-kdeconnect-git)

-- Ubuntu\n
+- Ubuntu
  Ubuntu users can use this ppa:
 ```
 sudo add-apt-repository ppa:varlesh-l/indicator-kdeconnect
 sudo apt update
 sudo apt install kdeconnect indicator-kdeconnect
 ```
-- From the Source\n
+- From the Source
-check the INSTALL file
+ Check the INSTALL file

 Usage Suggestions
 -------